 You need the right messages, at the right times, to the right people.

 Unfortunately there isn’t a magic ‘Optimise’ button that sorts all of this for you.
 Come on LiveChat developers, get it sorted...what are you playing at?

 Actually that’d put some of our consulting team out of a job.
 Second thoughts LiveChat developers, take your time on that magical invention.

 Optimising isn’t a 5 minute job and there aren’t any black and white guidelines for doing it perfectly.
-To get more sales, by targeting the right people, will take time.
+To get more conversions, by targeting the right people, will take time.
 Most live chat softwares provide plenty of data for you to analyse and learn from however...we’ll run you through a few things we use with LiveChat.